Quick Links

 • Evaluate:

-• Understand and apply the principles of nutrition and learn how to cook
+• Understand and apply the principles of health and nutrition

 Click here to view the Curriculum Overview